CourseReps/ECEN489-Spring2016/Students/johnlusher/Project_3/Project 3 Report.md

 First, the application was recreated from a new project whereas all legacy modules and code were rebuilt as needed and issues corrected.
 A new GUI was created that more closely matched what I felt was the intended use case.
 This project focused on the application being stable and able to be used in a research application immediately.
 The issues with the application causing itself to crash which rotated, paused, shutdown, or consuming device resoures was examined an a streamlined approach was taken to ensure that the application did not behave in this way.
 All code was commented and was written to be easy to make modification and additions to it quickly.
+Also, the ability to read multiple devices was added.

 There are two main sections of the application, the main view fragment and the GoogleMap Display with the RF data overlayed.